JacobFV/Scattered-AGI-Ideas/README.md

 # AI-Resources
-A non-exhaustive collection of artificial intelligence resources.
+A non-exhaustive collection of resources for building artificial general intelligence.
 Please submit pull requests.